-ATLANTA (AP) The Atlanta Dream have fired coach Michael Cooper after their worst season since 2008.
+ATLANTA (AP) The Atlanta Dream fired coach Michael Cooper on Tuesday after plummeting to their worst season since 2008.

-The WNBA team announced Tuesday that it ''decided to part ways'' with Cooper, the former Los Angeles Lakers star who guided the team for the last four years.
+The WNBA team said it ''decided to part ways'' with Cooper, the former Los Angeles Lakers star who guided the team the last four years.

-Leading scorer Angel McCoughtry decided to sit out this season to rest and the Dream plummeted to 12-22.
-It was the worst showing since a 4-30 mark in their inaugural season as an expansion team.
+With leading scorer Angel McCoughtry deciding to sit out this season to rest , Atlanta struggled to a 12-22 mark that included a nine-game losing streak in July and August.
+It was the Dream's worst showing since a 4-30 record in their inaugural season as an expansion team.

-The Dream missed the playoffs in 2015 and lost to Chicago again last year in the second round.
+The Dream never seemed to get over that crushing disappointment.
+Atlanta missed the playoffs in 2015 and lost to Chicago again last year in the second round.

 ''I am very proud of the young and cohesive team we've built and I want to thank the Atlanta fans, the Dream organization, and, most of all, our players for their dedication and hard work,'' Cooper said in a statement released by the team. ''We've grown as a team and I'm confident these talented and exciting players will continue to realize their potential both as a team and individually.''

 Cooper guided the Los Angeles Sparks to consecutive WNBA titles in 2001-02 and earned coach of the year honors.

 During a 12-year career with the Lakers, Cooper was a key defensive player on the ''Showtime'' teams that won five NBA titles in the 1980s

 Cooper won another championship coaching in the NBA Development League, making him the only person to win titles in all three leagues as a player or coach.

 Dream owners Mary Brock and Kelly Loeffler released a joint statement thanking the 61-year-old Cooper for his contributions.
 He finished with an overall record of 63-73 in the regular season and 2-3 in the playoffs.